-Bacon Wrapped Jalapeno Poppers are the perfect snack and appetizer!
+Grilled Bacon Wrapped Jalapeno Poppers are the perfect summer-time snack or game day appetizer!
 Fresh jalapenos are stuffed with a mixture of cheeses and seasoning and wrapped in smoky bacon and cooked on the barbecue until tender.

 How to Make Bacon Wrapped Jalapeno Poppers

-When cutting jalapenos, I very strongly suggest wearing gloves as the oils in the peppers can really affect (and burn) your skin if you’re cutting several peppers.
+When cutting several jalapenos, please please please wear gloves.
+The oils in the peppers can really affect (and burn) your skin if you’re cutting several peppers.

 Absolutely!!
 Bacon Wrapped Jalapeno Poppers are the perfect snack to have on hand for unexpected guests.
 I often make a couple of large trays and freeze them (before cooking).
 Once frozen I move them to a sealed container (or freezer bag) and store them for a few months.

 When guests pop by, pour a pitcher of mojitos, heat up the grill and throw these on right from frozen.
 The perfect summer snack!

 Need More amazing Jalapeno recipes?